danfuzz/samizdat/doc/language-guide/01-basics.md

 ### Variables

 The most convenient way to name a variable in code is as a regular "identifier."
-An regular identifier consists of an initial ASCII alphabetic character (either lower- or upper-case), underscore (`_`), or dollar sign (`$`); followed by zero or more other ASCII alphabetic characters, underscores, dollar signs, or ASCII decimal digits.
+A regular identifier consists of an initial ASCII alphabetic character (either lower- or upper-case), underscore (`_`), or dollar sign (`$`); followed by zero or more other ASCII alphabetic characters, underscores, dollar signs, or ASCII decimal digits.